influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/use-telegraf/auto-config.md

 1. Find your API token. _For information about viewing tokens, see [View tokens](/influxdb/v2.0/security/tokens/view-tokens/)._

-2. To configure your token as the `INFLUX_TOKEN` environment variable, run the command appropriate for your operating system and command-line tool:
+2. To configure your API token as the `INFLUX_TOKEN` environment variable, run the command appropriate for your operating system and command-line tool:

 {{< tabs-wrapper >}}
 {{% tabs %}}